Stocks vs ETFs for Beginners

 You do not need a complicated portfolio to begin investing well.
 Start with an approach that is simple enough to understand, strong enough to hold through market noise, and realistic enough to stick with long term.

-Frequently Asked Questions About Stocks vs ETFs for Beginners
+Frequently Asked Questions

 Are ETFs better than stocks for beginners?